tama-roy/Zomato-Dataset-Analysis/README.md

 c) Whether the area is home to members of a specific religious group, such as the primarily vegetarian Jain, Marwari, or Gujarati communities.

 ## Objective
+The objective of this project is to find out the best place one can open a new restaurent in Bangaluru.
 These analyses can be performed using the data, looking at variables such as:

 a) Estimated cost of food